RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 # Grounding Your Self

 ## Intro

+Someone posted recently wondering about Alexithymia.
+I'm not any kind of mental health professional, but I have been doing therapy a lot for the last few years.
+In particular, I have struggled with a tendency to dissociate from myself, which for me ends up feeling a lot like the description of Alexithymia.
+My suggestion to that poster was to find a therapist to work on this with.
+But not everyone has the resources to do that, so I decided to write this short article on what I've learned about how to recognize when you are in a state of dissociation and how to reintegrate your mind and body in order to leave that state.

-These may sound silly and far too simple, but I promise, these techniques did actually work for me.
-One of the most important things about this is that you need to give yourself time.
+Some of these exercises may sound silly or "too simple," but I promise, they did - and still do - actually work for me.
+One of the most important things to keep in mind about this process is that you need to give yourself time.
 Try not to expect that doing these exercises once will "cure" you of dissociation, because frankly it won't.

 __THERE ARE NO SILVER BULLETS.__

-It sounds like you experience a pretty profound and continuous state of dissociation and that it's been going on for a long time.
-Patterns like that don't just change overnight.
+From my own experience, I think dissociation tends to become a long term state of being.
+If you have been in a profound and continuous state of dissociation for a long time then this pattern is not going to just change overnight.
 It will take time, patience and persistence to make these kinds of changes.
 The more support you can get from other people, whether it's friends or family, a support group, or a therapist, having people to support you is going to be critical.
 It seems pretty likely that if you are in a constant or semi-constant state of dissociation there are probably a __LOT__ of repressed emotions hiding underneath it, and one of the things that you may notice as you begin to reintegrate is that those emotions will start to come out, whether you want them to or not.
 So try to be prepared.
 And also, take it slow.